hraberg/cljs2go/README.md

 # To re-generate the tests from ClojureScript (this might dirty the repo):
 $ lein test
 # (This also generates and runs some tests under target/generated which aren't checked in.)

+# To re-generate the Go for ClojureScript itself under 1.4:
+$ go generate
+# Which simply calls:
+$ lein compile-clojurescript
 ```

 While the compiler more or less works, and passes most of ClojureScript's test suite, it's not packaged for actual use, as I first intend to compile it to Go.
 If you want to play with it, it's easiest to fire up a REPL and look at the `cljs.go` namespace.